SeKwonLee/sekwonlee.github.io/_pages/cv.md

 Professional Activities
 ======
+* PC Member for SoCC (2024)
+* Reviewer for IEEE Transactions on Knowledge and Data Engineering, ACM Transactions on Architecture and Code Optimization, ACM Transactions on Storage (2024)
+* Reviewer for IEEE Transactions on Computers (2023)
+* Invited talk at IBM Research (May.
+2023).
+Data‑Intensive Systems for Emerging Memory and Disaggregation Technologies
 * Volunteered as Slack Co‑Chair for SOSP 2021
 * Invited talk at Intel Labs (Oct.
 2020).
 RECIPE : Converting Concurrent DRAM Indexes to Persistent‑Memory Indexes
-* Invited talk at IBM Research (May.
-2023).
-Data‑Intensive Systems for Emerging Memory and Disaggregation Technologies
-* Reviewer for IEEE Transactions on Computers (2023), IEEE Transactions on Knowledge and Data Engineering (2023)